Juvar1/APRSterminal/README.md

 ![Screenshot](screenshot/program2.png)

 ### Supported and tested Hardware
-- Supports virtually any TNC which supports real or virtual serial port and KISS protocol.
+- Supports any TNC which supports real or virtual serial port and KISS protocol.
 - Tested with [Mobilinkd TNC2](https://store.mobilinkd.com/) through Bluetooth (with virtual serial port).

 ### How does it work